abhisheknishantpuresoftware/ha/googlebackup/README.md

 ## Calling the `doBackup` Service
-Backups are performed by calling the `doBackup` service operation exposed by this add-on.
-When you start this add-on, the service becomes available on the Host Port that you've configured this add-on to use.
+Make sure you have completed the [config & authorize](#Installation) in installation before doBackup

+Backups are performed by calling the `doBackup` service.
 The `doBackup` service operation does not require any arguments.
-It gets the information it needs from the [Configuration Options](#Configuration-Options) and from your having completed the [authorization process described above](#Authorizing-this-Add-On-to-Upload-to-Google-Drive).

-You call the doBackup service operation by simply performing a GET against this URI (in fact, you can just click this link):
+Simply browse this URI:
 ```
     http://<YOUR_HASSIO_HOST>:<HOST_PORT>/gb/doBackup
 ```
-Substitute in your hass[]().io host name (usually `hassio.local`) and the Host Port number you've configured for this add-on.
+Substitute in your hass[]().io host name (usually `hassio.local`) and the Host Port number (default `8000`) you've configured for this add-on.

 The `doBackup` service operation will respond with JSON reminding you of the configuration settings that it used and indicating:
 - the time the backup operation began, in ISO 8601 format.